Gender-Neutral Wedding Planning - Cheese Wedding Cake Shop

 Rethink every detail to create an atmosphere that celebrates your authentic selves.
 Select attire that makes you both feel confident, regardless of conventional expectations.

 Design your ceremony space with intentional decorative elements that reflect your shared aesthetic and values.
+If you’re also considering guest attire to match the setting, consult this wedding guest dress code guide for helpful tips.

 Remember to guide your guests through this experience.
 Consider including brief explanations of your chosen rituals in the program or having your officiant provide context during the ceremony.